Skip to content

 • Select any additional inputs (like Global Functions, Models, etc.) to assist in report logic.

-• Use Plotly, Seaborn, or Matplotlib to generate figures.
+• Use Markdown, Plotly, Seaborn, or Matplotlib to generate figures.

 • Metric outputs should return a dictionary, e.g., {'current': accuracy_value}.